lorenarms/PanIQVideoPlayer_V2/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 PanIQ Room is an escape room company, and the goal was to cut down on the time it takes to introduce players to the rules of the room they were about to play.
 An introduction video was written and filmed (also by me), to be shown before each game started.
 To streamline the process, management wanted the Game Masters (located in the Control room) to be able to set the video to play on command.
-The video would play in the room that players were to start their game in.
+The video would play in the room (Kiosk) that players were to start their game in.

 Below is a diagram illustrating this process:

 <img src="https://github.com/lorenarms/PanIQVideoPlayer_V2/blob/master/PanIQVideoPlayer_V2/Images/Diagram.jpg" style="width:500px">

-In order to accomplish this task I first developed a rudementary messenger application to act as a proof of concept.
-Basically, I wanted to illustrate how two or more computers could communicate with one another easily using websockets.
+In order to accomplish this task I first developed a messenger application to familiarize myself with the TCP protocol.
+The app allows one computer to act as a server while another hosts a client application that can send and receive messages to and from the server.
 To learn how to do this I followed <a href="https://www.youtube.com/watch?v=QrdfegS3iDg">this tutorial</a>.
 Below is a screenshot of the completed messaging application, talking to itself on my computer.

 <table>
   <tr>